 Extended warranties may restrict your choice of mechanic and parts used, or lock you into a service schedule with a specific dealer or group of dealerships.

 Note: regardless of the type of warranty you have (or even after a manufacturer's warranty expires), you still have protection under the Australian Consumer Law if you have a problem with your car.
-For more information, view our Consumer guarantees section and our Warranties section.
+For more information, view our Consumer guarantees that apply automatically page and our Warranties section.

 Transferring the warranty